eleonard214/react-shopping-cart/README.md

 ### Task 1: Project Set up

-- [ ] Create a forked copy of this project.
+- [c ] Create a forked copy of this project.
-- [ ] Add your team lead as collaborator on Github.
+- [ c] Add your team lead as collaborator on Github.
-- [ ] Clone your OWN version of the repository in your terminal.
+- [ c] Clone your OWN version of the repository in your terminal.
-- [ ] CD into the project base directory `cd react-shopping-cart`.
+- [c ] CD into the project base directory `cd react-shopping-cart`.
-- [ ] Download project dependencies by running `npm install`.
+- [ x] Download project dependencies by running `npm install`.
-- [ ] Start up the app using `npm start`.
+- [x ] Start up the app using `npm start`.
 - [ ] Create a new branch: git checkout -b `<firstName-lastName>`.
 - [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
 - [ ] Push commits: git push origin `<firstName-lastName>`.